 Additionally, it is highly recommended to visit a public records office or perform a background check if you are unsure of the seller’s reputation in the real estate industry.
 This should be able to tell you if they have engaged in fraud or other illegal schemes.
 You should also try to retrieve a property history report to check for anything unusual or suspicious that may sway you from buying the house.

 The rent to own lease agreement could have serious consequences if you enter into it hastily.
 Rent to own sellers tend to be cutthroat when it comes to meeting the terms of the contract, so you should be extremely careful.
 You should always make sure to measure the Pros and Cons of Rent to Own to decide if the benefits of this leasing option will outweigh the risks you may face.

 Rent to own carries a greater amount of responsibility than just normal renting.
-This is because a lease to purchase agreement pretty much binds the tenant to buying the home.
+This is because a lease to purchase agreement pretty much binds the tenant to buy the home.
 Unlike normal renting, you can’t just back out of the agreement once your lease is over.
 Otherwise, you would lose the thousands of dollars you paid in option fee as well as all the equity you earned towards the home from rent credit.

 3. Improve Your Credit and Save for the Down Payment

 The reason why rent to own is becoming more popular is because it is an affordable option for many who need to repair their credit score and save for a down payment.
 The rent to own leasing term is the ideal time for tenants to get their finances in order before purchasing the home.
 By repairing your credit score, you have a better chance of qualifying for a mortgage when the lease is over.
 Take a look at Here’s A Simple Guide to Improving Your Credit Score for several crucial tips that may be useful in this process.